Our top pick for

 Dycom Industries's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $242.5 million.

 The EBITDA is a measure of a Dycom Industries's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$3.1 billion|

 TTM: trailing 12 months

 There are currently 1.1 million Dycom Industries shares held short by investors – that's known as Dycom Industries's "short interest".
-This figure is 13.9% down from 1.3 million last month.
+This figure is 13.2% up from 1.0 million last month.